JdoubleG/JdoubleG.github.io/README.md

 to fit the color scheme of my website.
 I do not take ownership of any of these designs and am only responsible for the recoloring of the logos.
 I acknowledge that all rights pertaining to these images belong to the respective company.

+## As of 12/23/2021 (v2.10):
+New job, new city ;) Changed occurrences of "software developer" to "software engineer".

 ## As of 12/23/2021 (v2.9):
 Updated home page and site headers.
 Rewritten "About" page content.
 Internet of